deepcodenetwork/Java-Works/README.md

 # Java-Works
-## Repository having data structures and algorithms codes in java.
+## Repository having data structures and algorithms codes in Java.